yuno-payments/yuno-docs/docs/Webhooks/webhooks.md

 To start using Yuno’s webhooks, you need to build a public REST API to receive event notifications (POST request).
 That means the REST API you will build should not require any authentication or access restriction through a header.
 Despite using a public API, the communication system is very safe since Yuno event notifications will not be available to the public and will use a unique URL to communicate only to your REST API.

-## Webhooks Delivery and Response Requirements
+## Webhooks delivery and response requirements

 Yuno webhooks expects to receive an **HTTP 200 OK** status as a response to confirm the webhook was successfully received.
 The merchant system does not need to include any information in the response's body.
 Only the HTTP 200 status is required.